mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Detonator cap**

 This detonator is inserted into a mass of explosives and set off either by a programmable timer or radio signal.
 Setting the timer takes a Major Action.
-Wireless {REMOVE ME} - bonus: You can set the detonator’s timer with a Minor Action.
-You gain a Minor Action Command DNI-linked device Action to detonate the explosive.

 ### Clothing and Armor

-The streets of 2080 are mean, but so is the air, the rain, the paracritters, and a plethora of other things that can kill you just for walking out your front door.
+The streets of {{YEAR OF GAME}} are mean, but so is the air, the rain, the paracritters, and a plethora of other things that can kill you just for walking out your front door.
 What’s the solution?
 Armor!
 Get yours here, and maybe you’ll survive a few days in the sprawl.

 **Clothing**

-Clothing in 2080 has some serious functionality options: commlinks, music players, and other electronic devices can be woven right in, powered by interwoven batteries or special energy-gathering fabrics.
+Clothing in {{YEAR OF GAME}} has some serious functionality options: commlinks, music players, and other electronic devices can be woven right in, powered by interwoven batteries or special energy-gathering fabrics.
 On the other side of the economy, cheap soybased “flats” can be had for ten nuyen a set from vending machines around whatever sprawl you find yourself in.
 Spend more money, look more chic—simple as that.

 | **CLOTHING**                | **AVAIL** | **COST**    |
 | --------------------------- | --------- | ----------- |